-In Fig. 2 we can observe that the options without any initial subsidisation grant benefit, for both applicants that exercise and do not exercise economic activity, have much higher income per year (40%) than those using the initial subsidisation grant benefit.
-Also, another important observation is that the options for applicants that do not exercise economic activity have higher monetary income per year (7%) than those who do, due to the higher tariff paid for the produced electricity.
+In Fig. 2 we can observe that the options without any initial subsidisation grant benefit, for both applicants that exercise and do not exercise economic activity, have much higher income per year (41%) than those using the initial subsidisation grant benefit.
+Also, another important observation is that the options for applicants that do not exercise economic activity have higher monetary income per year (6%) than those who do, due to the higher tariff paid for the produced electricity.

-Fig. 2 Money income per year of a 5 kWp system for all three locations examined
+Fig. 2.
+Money income per year of a 5 kWp system for all three locations examined

 In Fig. 3 the pay back period is graphically presented.
 It can be observed that for the cases of applicants that do not exercise economic activity the option without initial subsidization grant benefit as it is obvious it has higher pay back period (12%) due to the higher initial investment.
 As for the cases of applicants who exercise economic activity the results are rather contradictory with.
 More specifically, the pay back period for the option with initial subsidization grant benefit is lower than the one without initial subsidization grant benefit.
-This happens due to the fact that the price of the produced electricity is lower than the one given to applicants that do not exercise economic activity ( $0.36 \in$ instead of $0.383 \in$ ) and also due to the exclusion of the taxes (~3000 $\in$ ) for the applicants that exercise economic activity.
+This happens due to the fact that the price of the produced electricity is lower than the one given to applicants that do not exercise economic activity ($0.36 \in$ instead of $0.383 \in$) and also due to the exclusion of the taxes (~3000 \in) for the applicants that exercise economic activity.

-Fig. 3 Pay back period of a 5 kWp system for all three locations examined
+Fig. 3.
+Pay back period of a 5 kWp system for all three locations examined

-Concerning the New subsidization scheme as aforementioned the main differences with the Current one is that it has a duration of 20 years instead of 15 and the fact that it gives another option to individuals or organisations who exercise economic activity to apply for an initial subsidisation grant of 0% and supply the produced energy to the grid for purchasing at the rate of 0.36 $\epsilon/kWh$ and finally it gives the option to build up PV systems with a generating capacity between 21-150 kW, apply for an initial subsidisation grant of 0.34 $\epsilon/kWh$ .
+Concerning the New subsidization scheme as aforementioned the main differences with the Current one is that it has a duration of 20 years instead of 15 and the fact that it gives another option to individuals or organisations who exercise economic activity to apply for an initial subsidisation grant of 0% and supply the produced energy to the grid for purchasing at the rate of 0.36 ε /kWh and finally it gives the option to build up PV systems with a generating capacity between 21-150 kW, apply for an initial subsidisation grant of 0% and supply the produced energy to the grid for purchasing at the rate of 0.34 ε /kWh.

 It is proved above that the option of not benefiting from the initial subsidisation grant and sell the produced electricity at a higher price is more profitable.
 This trend which is followed for the case of the 5 kW system is representative for all the other systems of different capacities.
-It is worth noticing that the same option which is also given in the New Subsidisation scheme for up to 20 kW systems concerning individuals who exercise economic activity, is much more profitable.
+It is worth noticing that the same option which is also given in the New Subsidisation scheme for PV systems up to 20 kW concerning individuals who exercise economic activity, is much more profitable.

-Fig. 4 Money income per year and pay back period of a 150 kWp system for all three locations examined
+Fig. 4.
+Money income per year and pay back period of a 150 kWp system for all three locations examined

 Finally, in Fig. 4 the single option for a 150 kW PV system is illustrated in terms of both total money income per year and pay back period for all three locations examined.
-As it can be observed the range of the monetary income per year for all locations is between 73-77.000 $\in$ while the pay back period is between 7.5-7.8 years.
-It is worth noticing that the cost of such a system in Cyprus is roughly around 575.000 $\in$ while it depends on a number of different parameters such as the current price of the systems components and the site specific modifications required and characteristics.
+As it can be observed the range of the monetary income per year for all locations is between 72-76.000 \in while the pay back period is between 7.6-7.9 years.
+It is worth noticing that the cost of such a system in Cyprus is roughly around 575.000 \in while it depends on a number of different parameters such as the current price of the systems components and the site specific modifications required and characteristics.